splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

 Usage report metrics for trace-analyzed-per-minute (TAPM) subscription plans
 ------------------------------------------------------------------------------

-Usage reports for TAPM subscription plans include the following information about your organization's usage:
+Usage reports for TAPM subscription plans include the following information about your organization usage:

 * The number of billed TAPM.
 TAPM data is available per minute.
 * The number of billed traces.
 Trace volume data is available per minute.